rackerlabs/support-how-to/content/exchange/manage-public-folders-in-the-control-panel-for-hosted-exchange-2007-and-2010.md

 folder path is shown as a breadcrumb trail along the top of Folders page.
 The path is listed as ***domain* &gt; root &gt; *parentFolder***, and the page you are on is the subfolder list.
-See the following example.
+See the following
+example:

 <img src="https://8026b2e3760e2433679c-fffceaebb8c6ee053c935e8915a3fbe7.ssl.cf2.rackcdn.com/field/image/child%20subfolder.png" width="500" />

-You can crat a subfolder in the following ways:
+You can create a subfolder in several ways:

--   From the main (or parent) Folders page
--   By clicking the parent's folder and creating a subfolder from the subfolder list page

-### **Create a subfolder from the parent folder's page**
+#### Create a subfolder from the parent folder's page

 1. Click the gear icon next to the folder for which you want to create subfolders.
 2. Click **Create Subfolder**.
 3. In the **Folder Name** field, specify a name for the subfolder.
 4. Select the type of folder.
-5. To mail-enable the folder, select the **Enabled **check box.
+5. To mail-enable the folder, select the **Enabled** check box.
 6. Specify or edit the display name.
 7. Specify or edit the email address for the folder.
 8. Select or edit the reply-to address.
 9. Click **Save** to create the folder.

-#### **Create a subfolder from public folder listing page**
+#### Create a subfolder from the public folder listing page

 1. Click the gear icon.
 2. Click **Create Subfolder**.